Water Supply Pipe Replacement Cost

 Building Regulations for Water Supply Pipe Replacement

 England, Wales, Scotland, and Ireland have regulations and bylaws regarding water fittings.
-You can see the guidance notes on the Water Regs UK website.
 Professional contractors will know the regulations and bylaws (in England and Wales, they are covered by The Water Supply (Water Fittings) Regulations 1999).

 Using a contractor who is approved by the Water Industry Approved Plumbers Scheme (WIAPS) or one of six other approved contractor schemes means the contractor will comply with water fitting regulations and can issue a compliance certificate when the job is completed.